Object Manager

 The Scale tool may be useful for optimizing the layout in breakpoints.
 Basically it takes the size and position of the selected object(s) on the default view and scales it to the current breakpoint width.

-See the help for more details and known limitations.
+See the help (F1 in the application) for more details and known limitations.

 Include Visibility (only available in Responsive Web Design)